 The current remuneration policy for the Board of Management was adopted by the Annual Meeting of Shareholders on 30 June 2020.
 The remuneration policy is consistent with the strategy and core values of Boskalis.
+These values are centred on the long-term value creation, a balanced risk reward approach for contracting projects, and the continuity of the business and take into account the interests of Boskalis' shareholders, clients and employees as well as the public support.

-These values are centred on In 2021, the remuneration of the Board of Management was applied in accordance with the remuneration policy as adopted by the Annual General Meeting of Shareholders on 30 June 2020, without any deviations.
+In 2021, the remuneration of the Board of Management was applied in accordance with the remuneration policy as adopted by the Annual General Meeting of Shareholders on 30 June 2020, without any deviations.